ZetsuBouKyo/ZetsuBou/docs/user-notes/searching.md

 #### Base

-`Search` performs the default search which will split the input text with space and searches that splitted keywords in mutiple fields.
+`Search` performs the default search, splitting the input text by spaces and searching those separated keywords across multiple fields.

-`Random` will return the same results as Search, but they will be returned randomly.
+`Random` will yield identical results to "Search," but in a random order.

 #### Analyzer

 The word `Analyzer` has two meanings in ZetsuBou.
 One is the `Elasticsearch Analyzer` and the other is the `Web Search Analyzer`.

-` Elasticsearch Analyzer` is a field name of the form `*.<analyzer>`.
+`Elasticsearch Analyzer` is a field name of the form `*.<analyzer>`.
 For example, `raw_name.default` means field name `raw_name` and analyzer `default`.

 `Web Search Analyzer` is a dropdown list in the Web UI.
 It is a combination of the `Elasticsearch Analyzer`.

 ??? note "Developer notes"

     You can see the following tabs in JSON format by `python cli.py build docs print-web-search-analyzer`.

 The following two tabs are the details of `Web Search Analyzer`.